popphp/pop-auth/README.md

 Using a Database
 ----------------

-Using the table adapter, you would need to create a table in a database.
+Using the table adapter, you would need to create a table in a database that stores the users.
 There would need to be a correlating table class  that extends 'Pop\Db\Record' (for more on this, visit the `pop-db` component.)

-For simplicity, the table has been named `MyApp\Table\Users` and has a column called 'username' and a column called 'password', but those column names can be changed.
+For simplicity, the table class has been named `MyApp\Table\Users` and has a column called 'username' and a column called 'password', but those column names can be changed.

 ```php
 use Pop\Auth;